Cynthia Farnell: Ancestors

-The Department of Art and Art History in the College of Liberal Arts at Auburn University is pleased to announce The Imaginative World of Yeon Jin Kim, an exhibition of video works shown together with the sculptural sets and drawings the artist uses in their production.
-The show opens in Biggin Gallery on September 8, 2014, and runs through October 24.
-Yeon Jin Kim will present an artist lecture on Monday, September 8 at 5 p.m. in Biggin 005, and a public reception will follow.
-She will also be working with students on a new video piece, Life Among the Animals, in a workshop at Fieldwork Projects September 9 - 13.
+The Department of Art in the College of Liberal Arts at Auburn University is pleased to announce Ancestors, an exhibition by Cynthia Farnell.
+The show opens in Biggin Gallery on February 5, 2015, and runs through March 12.
+There will be an artist lecture on Thursday, February 5 at 5 p.m. in Biggin 005, and a public reception will follow.

 Our mission is to present a stimulating, innovative program of exhibitions, lectures and special events that: develop understanding of artist expression in all its diversity; encourage cultural and intellectual awareness within the academic and civic communities; and, complement the Department of Art and Art History curriculum while contributing to the broader goals of the College of Liberal Arts and Auburn University.